BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 # Install the JavaScript SDK

 Using Node and Yeoman, you can create a stand-alone booking widget that includes the JavaScript SDK.
-This will create a directory with all of the templates, styles and scripts you may need to extensively edit your booking widget.
+This will create a directory with all of the templates, styles and config options you need to extensively edit your booking widget.

 ## Dependencies
 you will need to install the following dependencies via the terminal before getting started.
 Once you've installed node & git you can install the rest of the dependencies with `npm install -g name_of_dependency`